vadym-k21/cart-udemy/README.md

 As of now on-call process applies only to our Backend services as for the Mobile & Web we have a common infra teams taking care of.

 On-call rotation (link)
-Participants: BAcxkend Dev 1, Backend Dev 2, EM
+Participants: Backend Dev 1, Backend Dev 2, EM
 How are we handling incidents?
 (Link)
 Incident Runbook (link)